Hoa people: Early history and French colonial rule (3rd century BC–1945 AD)

-The Hoa were notoriously enterprising entrepreneurs that traded and manufactured a myriad of goods and services of value ranging from fine Chinese silk to black incense.
-The monopolized gold export trade was entirely under Chinese hands in addition to the Chinese domination of local trade in paper, tea, pepper, arms, sulfur, lead, and lead oxide.
-The economic clout wielded by the Hoa coupled with repeated military incursions and other invasive attempts by successive Chinese dynasties to conquer and dominate Vietnam inflamed anti-Chinese sentiment, hostility, bitterness, envy, and resentment from their Kinh counterparts.
-Nonetheless, Chinese economic dominance continued to surge unswervingly following the establishment of the Nguyễn dynasty in 1802.
-As wealthy Chinese merchants and investors served as a source of tax revenue and political interests of the Nguyen mandarin officials.
-By the time the French arrived in the mid-18th century, the Hoa dominated the Kinh majority in trade, mining, and every urban market sector in addition to prospering under the colonial laissez-faire market policies enshrined by the French colonialists.
-Vietnam's gold industry in particular, was monopolized entirely by Chinese merchants.
-The Hoa also monopolized the entire internal gold procurement and distribution system as the French colonial regime saw the advantage of market expertise offered by the Chinese and allowed Chinese merchants to freely engage in external trade; sometimes leading to a certain amount of cooperation between the French and Chinese in both the import and export sectors.
-The French would shrewdly cultivate and champion Chinese entrepreneurship as the French colonial administrators welcomed Chinese immigrants and saw the valuable significance within the Chinese community's entrepreneurial acumen that was imperative for the predicated sustentation of French colonial rule as well as its corresponding economic prosperity that was submerged within it.
-The Hoa population rose from 25,000 in the 1860s to more than 200,000 in 1911.
-In addition, Hoa businessmen also served as intermediaries by operating as agents for the French as well as their own.
-Hoa businessmen also collaborated with the French and other European capitalists in tapping the riches of Vietnam's natural resource endowments and exploiting the indigenous Kinh via the laissez-faire economic system at the expense of the Kinh in order to enrich themselves.
-During the French colonial era, imports were completely under the control of the French authorities, as was nearly all the major import items such as machinery, transport equipment, building materials, and luxury goods that were undertaken by French companies, while the Hoa operated as intermediaries for the French colonial authorities in exchange for a commission.
+Vietnam's gold industry in particular, was monopolized entirely by Hoa merchants.
+The Hoa also monopolized Vietnam's entire internal gold procurement and distribution system as the French colonial regime saw that their colonial interests would be better served through the benefits of market expertise imparted by the Chinese and allowed Hoa merchants to freely engage in external trade; sometimes leading to a certain amount of commercial cooperation between the French and Hoa in the import-export sectors.
+The French would shrewdly cultivate and champion Hoa entrepreneurship as the French colonial administrators welcomed the influx of Chinese immigrants who saw the value of the Chinese community's entrepreneurial acumen that was imperative for the predicated tenability of French colonial rule as well as its corresponding economic prosperity that was submerged within it.
+The Hoa population rose nearly ten-fold from 25,000 in the 1860s to more than 200,000 in 1911.
+In addition, Hoa businessmen also functioned as intermediaries by operating as agents for the French as well as their own.
+Hoa businessmen also collaborated with the French and other European capitalists in tapping the ample riches of Vietnam's well-endowed natural resources and exploiting the indigenous Kinh at their expense via the laissez-faire economic policies enshrined under the aegis of the French colonial authorities to enrich themselves.
+During the French colonial era, imports were completely under the control of the French authorities, as were nearly all the major import items such as machinery, transport equipment, building materials, and luxury goods that were undertaken by French chartered companies, while the Hoa operated as intermediaries for the French colonial authorities in exchange for a commission.